Can we trust the evaluation on ChatGPT?: Discussion and Conclusion

-Our analysis in this work is illustrative and exhibits many limitations.
-These limitations come from the fact that the ChatGPT system is new and being actively developed.
-The collection and extraction of stance labels from the responses of Jan 30 ChatGPT was done manually on the SemEval 2016 Task 6.
-However, due to the rate limitations, this was not done in one sitting since Jan 30 ChatGPT did not entertain more than a fixed (approx. 40) queries in an hour.
-There was a noticeable difference between the responses of ChatGPT at the beginning of the session (more verbose) when compared to when it was nearing its rate limit (less verbose; single-word responses).
-Additionally, in each sitting, a single chat session was used to feed multiple inputs, one at a time, to ChatGPT~\footnote{sometimes factors network errors which made ChatGPT unresponsive forced us to open a new chat session in the same sitting.
-But for a major chunk, a single session was used per sitting}, which may have accumulated context for subsequent inputs.
-In contrast, we used an open-source API for our experiments with the \textit{Feb 13 ChatGPT plus} version, which opened a new chat session per query.
-This may be one explanation for the drop in performance between Jan 30 and Feb 13 observed in Table~\ref{tab:sem} but recent work showed this to have an insignificant effect, although on a different dataset~\cite{kocon2023chatgpt}.
-An alternate explanation might be due to catastrophic forgetting---a documented phenomenon in large language models where the model tends to forget older information they were trained on in light of newer information~\cite{mccloskey1989catastrophic}.
-Yet another explanation could be that the Feb 13 ChatGPT plus is more \textit{diplomatic} than its predecessors given OpenAI's pursuit to make it less toxic and less biased.
-Due to the same reasons mentioned above, we could not try multiple queries for each input and could not estimate the uncertainty of the performance.
-The most critical limitation is, as we repeatedly stated above, that our result cannot prove nor disprove whether the data leakage happened or not as well as whether it has affected the evaluation of ChatGPT or not.
-However, we would like to underline that our primary goal of this article is to highlight the ample possibility of data leakage and the impossibility of verifying the \emph{lack of data leakage} with a closed model.
+While our work is not without limitation (see `Limitations' section), we would like to underline that our primary goal of this article is to highlight the ample possibility of data leakage and the impossibility of verifying the \emph{lack of data leakage} with a closed model.
 As long as the trend of closed models and continuous training loop continues, it will become more challenging to prevent data leakage (training-test data contamination) and ensure fair evaluation of models.
 Therefore, in order to ensure the fair evaluability of the models, we argue that the model creators should (1) pay closer attention to the training datasets and document potential data contamination, (2) create mechanisms through which the training datasets and models can be scrutinized regarding data leakage, and (3) build systems that can prevent data contamination from user inputs.